Skip to main content

 Advancing SAF

-Sustainable Aviation Fuel (SAF) today and in the future.
-We are helping lead the industry to develop 100% SAF that doesn’t require blending with conventional jet fuel.
+All GE Aerospace jet engines can operate on approved Sustainable Aviation Fuel (SAF) blends today.
+We are helping lead the industry to develop SAF that doesn’t require blending with conventional jet fuel.
 Developed with economic, social and environmental considerations, SAF is made from non-petroleum based sources.

 GE Aerospace